 Rory McIlroy insists patience will be key to master ‘impossible’ Oakmont course

+Rory McIlroy opens up on Oakmont scouting trip before US Open: ‘It felt impossible’

-McIlroy is looking to shake off a hangover from his US Masters triumph in April.
+McIlroy is looking to shake off a hangover from his Masters triumph in April

 Rory McIlroy is leaving no stone unturned in his bid to overcome an “impossible” Oakmont course and prosper at the US Open.